-The initial discussion between the complainant and the Compliance Officer or Administrative Director should be kept confidential to the extent possible.
-The Compliance Officer or Administrative Director shall attempt to informally resolve the matter through discussions with the complainant and the respondent within five (5) days3 of receiving the complaint.
-The complainant will prepare and sign a written complaint when he or she first meets with the Compliance Officer or Administrative Director.
-Within his or her discretion, the Compliance Officer or Administrative Director shall deliver to the respondent by hand delivery or by certified mail, return receipt requested, either a copy of the written complaint or a summary prepared by him or her of the allegations contained in the complaint.
+The initial discussion between the complainant and the Dean of Student Services should be kept confidential to the extent possible.
+The Dean of Student Services shall attempt to informally resolve the matter through discussion with the complainant and the respondent within five (5) days of receiving the complaint.
+The complainant will prepare and sign a written complaint when he or she first meets with the Dean of Student Services.
+Within his or her discretion, the Dean of Student Services shall deliver to the respondent by hand delivery or by certified mail, return receipt requested, either a copy of the written complaint or a summary prepared by him or her of the allegations contained in the complaint.
 The respondent shall also be given a copy of this Anti-Discrimination Policy and Grievance Procedure.